-14 Fast-Facts About Joseph Pilates
+14 Fast Facts About Joseph Pilates

 - Joseph Pilates was one of nine children and grew up in abject poverty.
-His mother is said to have been an early form of naturopath, and he wasn’t a particularly healthy child!
+His mother is said to have been an early form of a naturopath, and he wasn’t a particularly healthy child!
 He was small, suffered from poor vision and weak immunity.

 - Joe’s first ever client was his mother who was often near crippled by the demands of domestic labour.
 He showed her stretches and gymnastic exercises to help alleviate her pain.

 - There are suggestions that while interned in England, Joe joined a circus.
 While the circus claims were never substantiated, reliable sources say he did perform “feats of strength and balance” with a vaudeville troupe.

 - Pilates was originally named “Contrology”: the art of control over mind and body in equal measure.

 - The origins of Pilates can be traced back to time Joseph Pilates spent in an English internment camp at the beginning of World War I. It was here he created and taught inmates a unique form of muscle toning and strengthening exercises.

 - He got his inspiration for the reformer here also, by using bed springs to create resistance in movement.

 - Mat moves = vintage Pilates!
 Joseph Pilates’ original sequence of 34 mat-based exercises (the roll up, single and double leg stretch, the hundred etc…) are still incorporated into classes today (save for a few modern variations).

 - The “magic circle” was the first Pilates machine, and was made from the steel bands wrapped around beer kegs.